-Create an invoice from an accepted quote
+Create an invoice from an accepted proposal

 When to use this